-No software development team would limit its efforts while testing the products.
+No software development team would limit its efforts while automation testing of products.
 It is imperative that the team wouldn’t want to see any defects creeping in during the release.
-However, no matter how hard you strive to catch the bugs – applying even the best manual test processes – you are at risk to see bugs reappearing in the finally delivered software.
+But, no matter how hard you strive to catch the bugs or use even the best manual test processes – you are at risk to see bugs reappearing in the final delivered software.

-As we take you through the discussion that why automation testing is required in the current article, the questions that will first arise in your mind will be what manual testing challenges are you likely to face and why automation testing is needed instead of manual.
-So, let’s first answer these one by one.
+Before discussing why automation testing important, the question that first comes to your mind is what manual testing challenges are you expected to face.
+And why automation testing crucial instead of manual.
+So, let’s first answer this one by one.

 Manual Testing Challenges Faced

-On the other hand, an automation testing tool has pre-defined actions with the facility to playback.
-This automation and highly extended capacity of the tool to repeat the testing process allows the engineer to ensure a much better quality of testing.
+So, an automation testing tool has predefined actions with the facility to playback.
+This automation and extended capacity of the tool to repeat the testing process allows the engineer to ensure a much better quality of testing.

 - Manual testing is slow and costly.
 Because it is very labor-intensive, it takes a long time to complete tests.
 Increasing headcount increases cost.

 - Manual tests don’t scale well.
-As the complexity of the software increases, the complexity of the testing problem grows exponentially.
+As the complexity of the software increases, the complexity of the testing problem grows.
 This leads to an increase in the total time devoted to testing as well as the total cost of testing.

 - Manual testing is not consistent or repeatable.
 Variations in how the tests are performed are inevitable, for various reasons.
-One tester may approach and perform a certain test differently from another, resulting in different results on the same test, because the tests are not being performed identically.
+One tester may approach and perform a certain test from another, resulting in different results on the same test, because the tests are not being performed.

 - Lack of training is a common problem, although not unique to manual software testing.